Our People

 M&A, IPOs and Shareholder Activism

-M&A, spin-off and IPO assignments include 3M in its proposed spin-off of its healthcare business; MoneyGram in its proposed sale to Madison Dearborn Partners, Entegris in its acquisition of CMC Materials; TeraWulf in its reverse merger and public listing; Torrid in its initial public offering; Tech Data in its sale to Apollo and subsequent merger with SYNNEX; General Electric in its transaction with Baker Hughes, spin-off of Synchrony, and strategic realignment of GE Capital; and Sycamore Partners in all of its transactions since its founding in 2011.
+M&A, spin-off and IPO assignments include Sycamore Partners with its proposed acquisition of Walgreens Boots Alliance; Mallinckrodt in its proposed combination with Endo; Berry Global in its combination with Amcor; Mattress Firm in its acquisition by Tempur Sealy; MoneyGram in its sale to Madison Dearborn Partners; Entegris in its acquisition of CMC Materials; TeraWulf in its reverse merger and public listing; Torrid in its initial public offering; and Tech Data in its sale to Apollo and subsequent merger with SYNNEX.
 He has also counseled numerous companies in their interactions with activist investors and unsolicited bidders.

 Michael joined Joele Frank in 2011.
 He previously served as a Partner and leader of the Restructuring and Reorganization practice at Kekst and Company.
 From 1986 to 1990, he was on the news and editorial staffs of The New York Times, where among other roles he served for two years as the news clerk to A.M.
 (Abe) Rosenthal, the columnist and former executive editor.
-He received a BA in political science cum laude from Yale University.
+He received a BA in political science cum laude from Yale University, where he served as a Managing Editor of the Yale Daily News.